 LilyPond input files are simple text files.
-You can use any raw text editor to edit a LilyPond file (not a rich text editor such as Microsoft Word), but there are several editors tailored specifically for LilyPond, making the editing process very comfortable.
+You can use any editor for plain text to edit a LilyPond file (do not use editors for rich text such as Microsoft Word), but there are several editors tailored specifically for LilyPond, making the editing process very comfortable.
 Because a choice has to be made, this tutorial uses Frescobaldi (https://frescobaldi.org), which is the most popular among such editors right now.
 However, there are several other options available.
 For more information, see Section "Easier editing" in General Information.